 The Legacy of the Czech Memorial Scrolls

-Twenty-five years ago in May 1990, a sacred memorial Torah scroll was dedicated at Temple Beth El.
+In May of 1990, a sacred memorial Torah scroll was dedicated at Temple Beth El.
 What made this Torah scroll so special?
 The scroll, originally from Czechoslovakia, had been rescued from the Nazis.

 Today this sacred scroll remains on permanent loan at our Temple, thanks to congregant Evy Epstein and her late husband Barney.
 After the couple learned that a number of scrolls were available for “adoption” by individual congregations around the world, they arranged to have Scroll #870 sent to our original temple location in downtown Lancaster.
 It continues to be displayed in a special showcase at our present location for all to see as they enter the synagogue.

 Here are some details about its history.
 The Torah came from a town called Rokycany, Czechoslovakia.
 By June 1941, all of the 14,000 people from this small town located 20 miles from Prague, were gone, either to concentration camps or through escape.
 The synagogue lay still and its artifacts were confiscated by the Nazis.
 It was thought that the Torah dated back to 1840.